Skip to main content

 Barengi Gadjin Land Council (BGLC)

-• BGLC will rebuild damaged pathways and infrastructure at its Dalki Garringa Native Nursery, which was left in disarray after the October 2022 Victorian floods.
-The project focuses on renovating and stabilising the paths, refurbishing drainage systems, and controlling weeds.
-It will be delivered by a local Indigenous workforce.
+BGLC’s project will rebuild damaged pathways and infrastructure at its Dalki Garringa Native Nursery, which was left in disarray after the floods.
+The project focuses on renovating and stabilising the paths, refurbishing drainage systems, and controlling weeds and will be delivered by a local Indigenous workforce.

 Duduroa Dhargal Aboriginal Corporation (DDAC)

-• DDAC will deliver workshops over two weekends at Ryan’s Lagoon, an important cultural wetland area that was impacted by the October 2022 Victorian floods.
+DDAC’s project will deliver workshops over two weekends at Ryan’s Lagoon, an important cultural wetland area that was impacted by the floods.
 The workshops will focus on building the capacity and cultural knowledge of community members.
 The workshop agenda will include topics such as plant identification and use (including weaving), sharing of stories and protection of the native turtle species.

 Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA)

-• DJAARA will undertake assessments of cultural heritage sites on Djandak (Country) to determine which cultural heritage places have been affected by the October 22 floods and the associated level of impact to these sites.
+DJAARA’s project will undertake assessments of cultural heritage sites on Djandak (Country) to determine which places have been affected by the floods and to what extent.
 The information collected will provide scope for DJAARA to plan for the management and healing of these sites and enable DJAARA to identify and mitigate the future flood risk to cultural heritage places.

 Eastern Maar Aboriginal Corporation (EMAC)

-• EMAC will financially support 10 Eastern Maar citizens to undertake Certificate III units at South West TAFE relating to flood recovery, waterway management and rehabilitation.
-This will build the capacity of community to prepare for flood emergencies that will impact Eastern Maar Country/assets and equip them with the skills necessary to act in both emergency response and flood recovery.
+EMAC’s project will financially support 10 Eastern Maar citizens to undertake Certificate III units at South West TAFE relating to flood recovery, waterway management and rehabilitation.
+This will build the capacity of community to prepare for flood emergencies that will impact Eastern Maar Country and assets and equip them with the skills necessary to act in both emergency response and flood recovery.

-• Moogji’s project will repair and rehabilitate flood damage that occurred at its 40-acre Bonang Property, which is home to a nursery, a community garden and a cultural trail.
+Moogji’s project will repair and rehabilitate flood damage that occurred at its 40-acre Bonang Property, which is home to a nursery, a community garden and a cultural trail.
 Key activities include debris removal, topsoil replacement, weed control, water diversion and irrigation works, and revegetation.
-Community members will have the opportunity to work on-Country in delivering the project, building capacity in the process.
+Community members will have the opportunity to work on-Country in delivering the project.

 Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation (WWWCHAC)

-• WWWCHAC will investigate flood-impacted areas of Wurundjeri Country, through remote sensing methods (flood data analysis and flood level mapping).
-Data gathered will inform targeted on-Country walks, for Wurundjeri people and staff to investigate and record impacted sites and landscapes.
-This will lead to updates of the Victorian Aboriginal Heritage Register.
+WWWCHAC will investigate flood-impacted areas of Wurundjeri Country through remote sensing methods (flood data analysis and flood level mapping).
+Data gathered will inform targeted on-Country walks for Wurundjeri people and staff to investigate and record impacted sites and landscapes, which will lead to updates of the Victorian Aboriginal Heritage Register.
 The project will be supported by the University of Melbourne.